-It is often asked if there is mention in the Preferential Procurement Policy Framework Act that specifies how much lead time there should be for responding to tenders.
-The answer is, the Preferential Procurement Policy Framework Act does not make provision for any time period.
+We have been asked many times if there is something in the Preferential Procurement Policy Framework Act that specifies how much lead time there should be for responding to tenders.
+The Preferential Procurement Policy Framework Act does not make provision for any period.

 In the SUPPLY CHAIN MANAGEMENT: A GUIDE FOR ACCOUNTING OFFICERS OF MUNICIPALITIES AND MUNICIPAL ENTITIES there is a paragraph that guides municipalities on the timeframes for responding to tenders.

-- The time allowed for the preparation and submission of bids should be determined with due consideration of the particular circumstances of the project and the magnitude and complexity of the contract.
+- The time allowed for the preparation and submission of bids should be determined with consideration of the circumstances of the project and the magnitude and complexity of the contract.

-- Generally, not less than 14 days from the date of the invitation to bid or the date of availability of bidding documents, whichever is later, should be allowed for competitive bidding.
+- Usually no less than 14 days from the date of the invitation to bid or the date of availability of bidding documents, whichever is later, should be allowed for competitive bidding.